-C.11 Stormwater Management Plans
+C.11 Stormwater Management Plan

-Prior to issue of any Construction Certificate, detailed Stormwater Management Plan prepared by a suitably qualified and experienced civil engineer shall be submitted for approval by the Certifying Authority.
-The Stormwater Management Plan must detail:
+Prior to issue of the Construction Certificate, the applicant must submit, for approval by the Certifying Authority, detailed stormwater management plans prepared by a suitably qualified and experienced civil engineer, which include the following:

-- a) General design in accordance with stormwater management plans, referenced 220082-Rev B, prepared by Richmond+Ross P/L, dated 15/07/2022, other than amended by this and other conditions: - b) Subsoil drainage/seepage water is NOT to be collected and discharged to the kerb and gutter to comply with Chapter E2.2.5 of Council's DCP.
-Notation to this requirement shall be clearly depicted on the drawings; - c) The installation of rainwater tank (RWT) with minimum storage capacity of 8kL.
-Runoff from roof area shall be collected and directed to RWT for non-potable use; - d) The installation of raingarden with minimum filtration area of 14m2 to comply with Chapter E2.2.3 of Council's DCP.
-Detailed design of the proposed raingarden must be provided on the stormwater plans; Stormwater runoff must be directed to the proposed raingarden prior to discharging to the proposed infiltration system; - e) Any proposed stormwater pipe across the nature strip must have a minimum grade of 1% to comply with Clause 6.3.4 of AS3500.3; - f) The discharge of stormwater shall be connected to the proposed infiltration trench system by gravity.
-The system must be designed to cater for a 5% AEP storm event.
-Detailed design of the proposed infiltration system shall be provided on the stormwater plans; - g) Dimensions of all drainage pit and access grates must comply with AS3500.3; - h) Compliance the objectives and performance requirements of the BCA: - i) General compliance with the Council's Woollahra DCP 2015 Chapter E2 Stormwater and Flood Risk Management;
+a) General design in accordance with stormwater management plans, referenced Rev 2, prepared by Stellen, dated 21/12/2022 other than amended by this and other conditions,

+- b) All below ground structures are to be fully tanked.
+Subsoil drainage/seepage water is NOT to be collected and discharged to the kerb and gutter to comply with Chapter E2.2.5 and E2.2.10 of Council's DCP.
+Notation to this requirement shall be clearly depicted on the drawings, - c) The provision of raingarden with minimum area of 7.4m prior to discharging stormwater to the kerb and gutter to comply with Chapter E2.2.3 of Council's DCP, - d) The installation of rainwater retention and reuse system (RWT) with minimum storage volume of 26m3.
+Runoff from all roof areas shall be directed to the proposed RWT for non-potable uses such as toilet flushing, laundry device, pool top-up, car washing and garden irrigations etc. Notation to this requirement must be clearly depicted on the drawings.
+Overflow from the RWT shall be directed to a raingarden with a 900x900 boundary junction pit prior to discharging to the street kerb, - e) A total site discharge with maximum rate of 20 l/s will be permitted to comply with Chapter E2.2.5 of Council's DCP.
+Stormwater runoff from the site shall be discharged to the street kerb located within the frontage of the site. - f) Only one stormwater outlet pipe across the Council's property will be permitted to comply with Council's DCP.
+The proposed stormwater pipe across the Council's property must have a minimum grade of 1% to comply with Council's DCP and AS3500.3, - g) Dimensions of all drainage pit and access grates must comply with AS3500, - h) Compliance the objectives and performance requirements of the BCA, and - i) General compliance with the Council's Woollahra DCP 2015 Chapter E2 Stormwater and Flood Risk Management.